Sulaiman2619/Knime-codeless-Al-quran/README.md

 ![Imgur](https://i.imgur.com/IC1a60A.png)

-3.Mark which words are in what category.
+3. Mark which words are in what category.
 And using Stanford Tagger to mark the words again in case the words in the POS Tagger are missing or skipped, change the verb into all verb one.
 By using:
 * Node POS Tagger
 * Node Stanford Tagger